What Is Cash-on-Cash Return In Real Estate And Why Does It Matter?

 Are Cash-on-Cash Return and ROI the Same?

-These terms are sometimes used interchangably, cash-on-cash return and ROI (return on investment) diverge, particularly in real estate transactions involving debt.
+These terms are sometimes used interchangeably, cash-on-cash return and ROI (return on investment) diverge, particularly in real estate transactions involving debt.
 Many commercial properties utilize debt, causing the actual cash return to deviate from the conventional ROI.

 "ROI encompasses the comprehensive return, incorporating the debt load, whereas cash-on-cash return solely evaluates the return on the invested cash, offering a more precise appraisal of the investment's efficacy." - says Jasen Edwards, chair of the Agent Editor Board at Agent Advice.